ISO 27001 Clause 4.2 Understanding The Needs And Expectations of Interested Parties

 How to Identify Interested Parties Requirements

-Once you have identified them, you can try asking them.
-As noted these come up time and time again though and are pretty standard.
 If you don’t want to go to the effort of asking you can download our Context of Organisation Template or copy our list below and just verify it.

-Example Interested Parties
+Example ISO 27001 Interested Parties

-ISO27001 Clause 4.2 Interested Parties Example
+ISO 27001 Clause 4.2 Interested Parties Example

 Interested PartyRequirements Relevant to ISMS